Tookmund/tookmund.github.io/_drafts/hibernate-code.md

 https://elixir.bootlin.com/linux/v6.9.9/source

+Each code snippet will begin with a comment giving the file path and the line number of the beginning of the snippet.

 ### Show and Store Functions
 These two files are defined using the `power_attr` macro:
 ```
+// kernel/power/power.h:80
 #define power_attr(_name) \
 static struct kobj_attribute _name##_attr = {   \
     .attr   = {             \